drmvc/database/README.md

 use DrMVC\Database\Model;

 //
-// You need create object of this model with DrMVC\Config class
+// You need create object of this model with DrMVC\Config class as
-// as first parameter, because it need for parent:
+// first parameter, because it is required by parent Database class:
 //
 // parent::__construct(ConfigInterface $config = null)
 //